edfus/stream-editor/README.md

 });
 ```

-Once the limit specified by option `limit` is reached, if option `truncate` is falsy (false by default), underlying transform stream will become a transparent passThrough stream, otherwise a truncation will be performed, while `maxTimes` just performs a removal on that search.
+Once the limit specified by option `limit` is reached, if option `truncate` is falsy (false by default), underlying transform stream will become a transparent passThrough stream, otherwise the remaining part will be discarded, while `maxTimes` just performs a removal on that search.

 ### Transcoding streams or files